 This is one of those films that manages to keep you on high-alert the whole time – I consistently found myself scanning every inch of the screen in case something was going to pop out of the background to frighten me more.
 Also deserving of a special mention, the music and sound editing of this film are phenomenal.
 Several times the sound and music was what made a scene, enhancing the tension that was strung throughout every scene of this film.
 Working with the setting, the sounds and music came at pivotal points to provide the audience with audible jumpscares and really added an extra dimension to the film.

 If you enjoy more psychological and atmosphere based horror flicks (and are okay with some realistic and uncomfortable gore) then this film is absolutely recommended.
 With an eerie tone and an interesting concept, it is definitely a good lockdown watch.

-The Dark and the Wicked is out on Shudder now.
+The Dark and the Wicked is out on Shudder and DVD & Blu-Ray now! .